WtfJoke/cdk-github/README.md

 This library provides the following constructs:
 - [ActionSecret](API.md#actionsecret-a-nameactionsecret-idcdk-githubactionsecreta) - Creates a [GitHub Action (repository) secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) from a given AWS Secrets Manager secret.
 - [ActionEnvironmentSecret](API.md#actionenvironmentsecret-a-nameactionenvironmentsecret-idcdk-githubactionenvironmentsecreta) - Creates a [GitHub Action environment secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-environment) from a given AWS Secrets Manager secret.
+- [GitHubResource](API.md#githubresource-a-namegithubresource-idcdk-githubgithubresourcea) - Creates an arbitrary GitHub resource.
+When no suitable construct fits your needs, this construct can be used to create most GitHub resources.
+It is an L1 construct.

 # 🔓 Authentication
 Currently the constructs only support authentication via a [GitHub Personal Access Token](https://github.com/settings/tokens/new).
 The token needs to be a stored in a AWS SecretsManager Secret and passed to the construct as parameter.